dcajasn/Riskfolio-Lib/docs/source/course.rst

    </script>
    </br>

+After pay the PayPal invoice you must send us an email to orenji.eirl@gmail.com to confirm your registration in the course.

 If you wish to register in a **group of 4 or more, a 10% discount applies**, for which you must send us an email to orenji.eirl@gmail.com with the information of all the students (full name, city of residence